chasingbob/slack-home-automation/README.md

 Before you start with the slack bot make sure you have a Raspberry Pi setup, the [official documentation](https://www.raspberrypi.org/documentation/setup/) is an excellent way to start.

 ![Raspberry Pi GPIO Header](images/pi-pin-layout.jpg)

+For the project we will be using pin 18 (GPIO24) - as

 ### 5V Relay